parlaynu/pi5-timeserver-gps-pps/docs/server.md

 This adds the refclocks and sets the daemon as an NTP time source for the network.
 The `rtcsync` directive might already be in the configuration file.

+NOTE: An important thing to keep in mind here is that PPS refclock above isn't a raw PPS signal.
+It is PPS corrected time from the GPS.
+GPSd takes care of this so we don't need to deal with raw PPS signals here in chrony.
+Relying on GPSd to deal with this also means we can get both the PPS corrected time and actual GPS data from the same GPS.

 Restart `chrony` to get the updated configuration:

     systemctl restart chrony